evert/evert.github.com/_posts/2023/2023-10-11-on-80-percent-jobs.md

 one thing that surprised me most in the Netherlands that I haven't really seen in North America.

 Apparently Netherlands has a very high rate of part-time careers.
-Statstics suggest that they are the highest in the world by a large margin.
+Statistics suggest that they are the highest in the world by a large margin.
 My personal experience matches this too.
 I know a number of people in the Netherlands that don't work full-time, and I think there are more opportunities